LaunchCodeEducation/data-analysis/src/chapters/tableau-part3/exercises.rst

 1. Download this `Bike Sharing in Washington D.C.
 Dataset <https://www.kaggle.com/marklvl/bike-sharing-dataset>`__.

-   A. 2 csv files total.
+   #.
+2 csv files total.

 #.
 Be sure to read the context and content about this dataset to better understand how and why data was collected.
 #.
 Open the downloaded dataset in Tableau Public.

-   A. Create a relationship between the csv files.
+   #.
+Create a relationship between the csv files.
    #. ``Dteday`` is a shared column between the two tables.

 #.
 Create a new Tableau Public project to answer the below questions.